New Italian Socialist Party: 2006 general election

 Craxi's faction abandoned the party immediately after the sentence, was re-organised into The Italian Socialists and joined The Union.
-After winning the legal dispute for the symbol and the leadership of the NPSI, De Michelis led the party into an alliance with Gianfranco Rotondi's Christian Democracy for the Autonomies (DCA) at the 2006 general election.
+After winning the legal dispute for the symbol and the leadership of the NPSI, De Michelis led the party into an alliance with Gianfranco Rotondi's Christian Democracy for Autonomies (DCA) at the 2006 general election.

 The DCA-NPSI list gained a mere 0.7% of the vote for the Chamber of Deputies and 0.6% for the Senate.
 It still had six deputies elected because as the list that received more votes under the 2% threshold in its alliance, the CdL.
 Of these, two were of the NPSI, namely Lucio Barani and Del Bue.
 Two more candidates were elected as candidates of Forza Italia (Moroni and Giovanni Ricevuto), but they abandoned the party in May, fearing that it was heading out of the centre-right coalition.
 Nonetheless, the NPSI and its two MPs formed a joint parliamentary group with the DCA comprising six MPs in total, which made it a minimal force in Parliament.